Jeach/jeach-pqueues/README.md

 ## Tutorial and Real-World Examples

-I've started to write a tutorial with real-world examples where I describe the step-by-step.
+I've started to write a tutorial with real-world examples where I describe the step-by-step (work in progress).
 If you navigate over to [jeach-pqueues-tutorial](https://glitch.com/edit/#!/jeach-pqueues-tutorial?path=README.md:1:0) over on **Glitch.com**, you will see the sample code and also be able to run the examples.
 You can even Remix the project for your own purpose.

 ## Getting Started